-ENCO spol s r.o. introduces an innovative and patented solution for ecological waste disposal.
-The CATALYTIC MINERALISATION technology we produce disposes of waste in a more environmentally sensitive manner.
+ENCO spol s r.o. is developing an innovative and patented solution for ecological waste disposal.
+The CATALYTIC MINERALISATION technology we develop disposes of waste in a more environmentally sensitive manner.

 Thanks to the low processing temperature, no harmful substances are emitted during processing, only CO2 and vapour.